AlaskaAirlines/auro-pane/.github/CONTRIBUTING.md

 1. BEFORE submitting an issue, make sure that you are **using the latest version** of the component you are working with and/or see if you can reproduce the error in the Auro doc site.
 1. Check if the issue has already been reported.
 Go to any Auro repo's issue page and use Github's search features to see if a similar issue has been submitted.
-1. Check if the issue has been fixed — try to reproduce it using the latest main or feature branch in the repository
+1. Check if the issue has been fixed — try to reproduce it using the latest master or feature branch in the repository
 1. Isolate the problem — ideally create a reduced test case and a live example

 Please allow up to 48 hours to receive a response from the Auro team post issue submission.